project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

 ...
 ```

-On Andorid, the Casting Client can connect to a `CastingPlayer`, using the
+On Android, the Casting Client can connect to a `CastingPlayer`, using the
 optional `CastingPlayer` / Commissioner-Generated Passcode UDC feature, by
 successfully calling `verifyOrEstablishConnection`, updating the PAKE verifier
 and then calling `continueConnecting` on the `CastingPlayer`.